ThomasStaeudelmayr/LedDriver/README.md

 5. execute

 ### Web Server Example
 The Web Server example eliminates the need for a dedicated transmitter controller.
-The ESP32 on the driver board will act as a webserver.
-After altering the wifi name and password and uploading the code the leds can be controlled on: http://ledcontrol.local
+The ESP32 on the driver board will act as a web server.
+After altering the Wi-Fi name and password and uploading the code the leds can be controlled on: http://ledcontrol.local